Dark Stars and Gravitational Waves: Topical Review: Dark sides of the Universe

 • The first scenario is that they are the secondary objects from previous mergers but not from the collapse of stellar evolution.
 The observed population tomography and its connection to the formation mechanism can verify or falsify this scenario.
 One should wait for more observed events to build up the correct tomography.

-• The second one is that they are primordial black holes, which rely on the observed population tomography to be fitted to the inflationary models.
+• The second one is that they are PBH, which rely on the observed population tomography to be fitted to the inflationary models.

-• The third option is that they are black hole mimickers formed by some exotic dark matter.
-For a given type of DM, the associated dark stars will have the specific mass-radius relation as a prediction be verified or falsified by the observed gravitational events.
-Moreover, as the mimickers of black holes, the tidal Love number (TLN) of dark stars should be tiny to mimic the black holes known to have zero TLN.
-This review will focus on the third option, as it is an exciting interplay between gravitational wave astronomy and the mysterious part of particle physics.
+• The third option is that they are BH mimickers formed by some exotic DM.
+For a given type of DM, the associated DS will have the specific mass-radius relation as a prediction be verified or falsified by the observed gravitational events.
+Moreover, as the mimickers of BH, the tidal Love number (TLN) of DS should be tiny to mimic the BH known to have zero TLN.
+This review will focus on the third option, as it is an exciting interplay between GW astronomy and the mysterious part of particle physics.